WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 bring faster build speed and better software design.
 These advantages now emerged in Swift modules.

-By tracing the evolution of code reuse, we can find that people tend to create concepts that aggregate the smaller ones using a protective mechanism.
+By examining the evolution of code reuse, we can find that people tend to create concepts that aggregate the smaller ones using a protective mechanism.
 Here is the summary: